Boston Construction Injury Lawyer

 - Pain and suffering

 As a construction worker, you rely on your ability to perform physical tasks to earn a living and support your family.
 When that ability is taken from you due to someone else’s negligence, it can be frustrating and even frightening.
 But you are not alone.
-The Boston personal injury attorneys at DiBella Law Offices, P.C., have been helping workers just like you for over a decade.
+The Boston personal injury attorneys at DiBella Law Offices, P.C., have been helping workers just like you for nearly two decades.
 We understand the Massachusetts workers’ comp system and how to apply for benefits.

 You worked hard to provide for your family, and when you’re injured, you deserve to be compensated.
 Our Boston construction attorneys can seek the money you need to secure your financial future.
 Call (617) 870-0907 today to schedule your free consultation at DiBella Law Offices, P.C.